SDXorg/PySD-Cookbook/docs/analyses/model_comparison/Designing_Experiments.rst

 place and observing the result, we have we have a clear signal as to which policy is a better representation of the underlying system.

-In this notebook, we'll explore using system dynamics modeling to help design these experiments.
-For now, we'll just look at the system in a deterministic fashion, to determine the general type of experiment that we should conduct.
+In this notebook, we’ll explore using system dynamics modeling to help design these experiments.
+For now, we’ll just look at the system in a deterministic fashion, to determine the general type of experiment that we should conduct.
 This analysis would normally be followed with an uncertainty analysis on parameters to identify how many samples would be needed and to evaluate the statistical process to be followed on experimental results.

-In this example, we'll design a test between two competing theories of how the tenure of an insurance company sales agent changes in response to the various incentives they are given.
+In this example, we’ll design a test between two competing theories of how the tenure of an insurance company sales agent changes in response to the various incentives they are given.

-The first theory claims that agents' productivity is a function of their motivation, and their motivation adjusts to reflect their level of success.
+The first theory claims that agents’ productivity is a function of their motivation, and their motivation adjusts to reflect their level of success.